janaagaard75/animation-spike/README.md

 ## To Do

-- Highlight drop zones when they are hovered.
 - When letting go over a drop zone, then don't snap back.
 - Dropping the card moves it.
 - Join PositionedSquare and DraggableSquare, since this is probably required to get the animation right when dropping a card.